kamejosh/owlbear-hp-tracker/README.md

 In the Context Menu the Active state of the Token in the HP Tracker Extension is toggled

+When active two additional context menu items are available to increase or decrease the HP of the selected Token/s.

 ### Hp Tracker background Tasks

 Handle setting defaults and subscribing and handling HP changes so they are propagated properly across all Views.